Search all sites near me now

 Gas pollutants

-Gas pollutants are monitored at mainly city sites in New Zealand where traffic and industry are often the main sources.
-The levels of gas pollutants typically meet the national standard (NES-AQ), and continued monitoring of these sources of air pollution provide useful information on trends.
-However, levels of nitrogen dioxide (NO2) are typically highest, and do not meet the new WHO guidelines, in the larger city sites close to busy transport corridors.
-Results of monitoring nitrogen dioxide can be found at sites in Auckland, Wellington, Masterton, Christchurch and Hamilton.
-Waka Kotahi has an extensive monitoring network on highways around New Zealand and more information can be found here.
+Gas pollutants are monitored mainly at city sites in New Zealand where traffic and industry are often the main sources.
+The levels of gas pollutants typically meet the national standard (NES-AQ).
+However, levels of nitrogen dioxide (NO2) are usually higher and do not meet the WHO 2021 guidelines at larger city sites close to busy transport corridors.
+Nitrogen dioxide monitoring results can be found at sites in Auckland, Wellington, Masterton, Christchurch and Hamilton.

 Air quality monitoring and reporting